huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-azure.md

         account-name: "replicant-storageaccount"
         secret-key: "YOUR_SECRET_KEY"
       ```
 ## VII.
+Configure mapper file (optional)
+If you want to define data mapping from your source to Azure Databricks, specify the mapping rules in the mapper file.
+For more information on how to define the mapping rules and run Replicant CLI with the mapper file, see [Mapper configuration]({{< ref "docs/references/mapper-reference" >}}) and [Mapper configuration in Databricks]({{< ref "docs/references/mapper-reference#mapper-configuration-in-databricks" >}}).

+## IX.
 Set up Applier Configuration

 1. From `$REPLICANT_HOME`, navigate to the applier configuration file:
     ```BASH